orenatobr/.hammerspoon/README.md

 - 🔒 **Auto-lock**: Locks screen when the lid or screen is lowered.
 - 🖱️ **Mouse movement for Teams**: Prevents idle status while in Teams meetings.
 - ☕ **FileZilla detection**: Keeps display awake if FileZilla is running.
-- 🧭 **Restore last focused teams window**: When an app is reactivated (e.g., via Dock or Cmd+Tab), this module restores the last meaningful, non-empty window previously used — ideal for apps like Microsoft Teams that default to a less useful window.
+- 🧭 **Restore last focused Teams window**: When an app is reactivated (e.g., via Dock or Cmd+Tab), this module restores the last meaningful, non-empty window previously used — ideal for apps like Microsoft Teams that default to a less useful window.
-- 🧭 **AWS Tab Monitor**: Add AWS account detection in Safari tabs with custom alerts
+- 🧭 **AWS Tab Monitor**: Add AWS account detection in Safari tabs with custom alerts.
 - 🪟 **Auto-window positioning (multi-monitor)**:
   - Safari → moves to the **left half** of the second monitor
   - VSCode → moves to the **right half** of the second monitor
+- 🔀 **App Switcher**: `Option + Z` opens a custom app switcher with keyboard navigation and chooser UI.
+- 📑 **Safari Tab Switcher**: `Option + S` opens a searchable chooser for all open Safari tabs.

 ---